Analysis and synthesis of feature map for kernel-based quantum classifier: Results and Discussions

-The classification accuracy of the four dataset, achieved by the above different encoding functions, are shown in Table~\ref{tb:train} for the training case and Table~\ref{tb:test} for the test case.
-For all the cases, \eqref{eq:ef2} achieves the best accuracy larger than 0.96 for the training set and 0.91 for the test set.
-This result means that \eqref{eq:ef2} is recommended to use for constructing the suitable feature map.
-On the other hand, the accuracy of dataset calculated using \eqref{eq:ef1} and \eqref{eq:ef3} is not always good.
-For example, \eqref{eq:ef1} achieves the accuracy 1.00 and 0.96 for the training dataset of Circle and Xor, respectively, whereas the accuracy for the training Exp and Moon datasets are decreased to 0.88 and 0.86, respectively.
-Similar results are also observed for the case of \eqref{eq:ef3}.
-These facts clearly show that the different encoding functions, which lead to the different feature maps and kernels, largely influence the resulting classification accuracy.
+The classification accuracy of the four datasets, achieved by the above four encoding functions, are shown in Table~\ref{tb:train} for the training case and Table~\ref{tb:test} for the test case.
+Overall, the function \eqref{eq:ef4} achieves good accuracy, which is larger than 0.95 for the training set and 0.88 for the test set.
+On the other hand, the function \eqref{eq:ef1} does not always work well for classification; this function achieves the accuracy 1.00 for the training dataset of Circle and Xor, whereas the accuracy for the training Moon dataset is decreased to 0.85.
+Hence the different encoding functions, which lead to the different feature maps and kernels, may largely influence the resulting classification accuracy.